fsvreddit/toolboxnotesxfer/README.md

 ## Change History

-### v1.0.1

-* Fixed a bug that caused a generic error message when Toolbox isn't fully configured, or there are no usernotes

-### v1.0.2
+### Next version

 * Transfer older notes first, so that they appear in the right order
 * More reliable job resume logic in case scheduler jobs get "lost"
 * Send post-transfer to inbox, not Mod Discussions

+### v1.0.1

+* Fixed a bug that caused a generic error message when Toolbox isn't fully configured, or there are no usernotes